 For many individuals who want to plan ahead, a retirement account is one of the best means to save for the future.
 For most, an individual retirement account (IRA) or 401(k) plan are the primary means of doing so.
 However, did you know there were other options?
-At IRA Business Trust, we understand your desire to capitalize on a diverse investment portfolio.
+At Royal Legal Solutions, we understand your desire to capitalize on a diverse investment portfolio.
 Below, we talk about the types of 401(k) accounts available to you, as well as the investment options each present.

 There are several types of 401(k) accounts you can have.
 Depending on the type of 401(k) you have, your investment options can be greatly expanded.

 For most individuals, a company-sponsored 401(k) account is the kind that comes to mind.
 These accounts, set up through your employer, come with their own set of guidelines.
 Typically, a company will partner with a financial service business in order to provide these accounts to their employees.
 More often than not, these plans are strictly limited to the typical stocks, mutual funds and bonds.
 Can a business elect to have a more diverse investment portfolio for their employees to choose from?
 Yes.
 Yet, this is seldom the case.
 Most employers, however, do help you save for your retirement faster by matching all or part of your contribution.

 If you are self-employed, without employees, you may elect to open your own 401(k) account with a financial institution.
 These accounts, known as individual 401(k) plans, are also limited in scope.
 This is because most financial institutions do not offer “self-directed” options to their clients.
 In fact, your investment options will be limited to those options offered by the company.